 In this blog post, we will discuss what a survivor claim is and how it works.
 Read on to learn more.

 A survivor claim is brought under the wrongful death statute in most states.
 This statute allows certain family members to recover damages when their loved one dies due to the negligence of another person or entity.
-The purpose of the survivor claim is to compensate the victim’s family for the losses they have suffered as a result of the death.
+The purpose of the survivor claim is to compensate the victim’s family for the suffering their family member endured before death.

 Determine Who Has Standing